tomcam/ec2-linux2-ami/docs/README.md

 * Create a new user with sudo privileges
 * Install Go
 * Configure the built-in firewall (security group) to serve web pages and accept ssh connections
+* Connect your website to a domain name
+* Get an SSL certificate for the domain name
 * Compile and install a tiny web app in Go
 * Make the web app visible to the world